 By Jan & Stan Berenstain

 Many mums and dads would have grown up with the Berenstain Bears as children themselves, which makes this a special story to share with their own child.
 The book presents the addition of a new family through little bear outgrowing his bed and needing a bigger one.
 His old bed becomes the baby’s bed.
-It does not talk about the new baby as directly as some of the other books recommended, but can be a great secondary story for introducing change and growing up.
+It does not talk about the new baby as directly as some of the other recommended books.
+However this is a great secondary story for introducing change and growing up.